cometbft/cometbft/README.md

 |--------|------------------------------------|---------------------------------|
 | main   | [![Tests][tests-badge]][tests-url] | [![Lint][lint-badge]][lint-url] |

-Tendermint Core is a Byzantine Fault Tolerant (BFT) middleware that takes a state transition machine - written in any programming language - and securely replicates it on many machines.
+CometBFT is a Byzantine Fault Tolerant (BFT) middleware that takes a state transition machine - written in any programming language - and securely replicates it on many machines.

-For protocol details, refer to the [Tendermint Specification](./spec/README.md).
+For protocol details, refer to the [CometBFT Specification](./spec/README.md).

 For detailed analysis of the consensus protocol, including safety and liveness proofs, read our paper, "[The latest gossip on BFT